deanmoses/tacocat-gallery-sam/README.md

 # tacocat-gallery-sam
-Tacocat Gallery system implemented on Amazon AWS Serverless Application Model (SAM)
+Tacocat Gallery back end APIs and image processing.
+Implemented on Amazon AWS Serverless Application Model (SAM).

 # Installation
 Run `npm install` on each nested SAM app, such as: